Pride is a Tough Topic

 - Pride is incompatible with the Holy Spirit.
 (Galatians 5:22-26)

-For this reason, focusing on character over reputation must be a priority.
+Focusing on character over reputation must be a priority.
 Yes, reputation is important, and we should seek to have a good one (Colossians 4:5; 2 Corinthians 8:18-24).
 But character provides the foundation on which a solid reputation is built.
 Focusing only on reputation takes my eyes off Christ.

 How can I develop my character in a way that eliminates & prevents pride?